Deadhead Regularly

 Downy mildew produces yellow to grey-brown patches to appear on the underside of the leaves.
 To remove the downy mildew, water the plant at the soil level, carefully avoiding the leaves.
 Remove any leaves that are affected and ensure the plant isn't overcrowded.
 If you notice the problem persisting, then a fungicide will do the job.

 Powdery mildew is caused by fungal spores that reproduce on the leaves of the ranunculus, initially showing as white spots before spreading rapidly across the affected areas of the plant.
-Powdery mildew is unlikely to kill the plant but will reduce the yield.
+Powdery mildew is unlikely to kill the plant but is unsightly.
 To remove powdery mildew, water the plant at the soil level, preventing the spores from spreading further.
 Remove any affected leaves; if the issue persists, an appropriate fungicide will handle the fungus.

 Companion Plants